GuyLou/branches.js/README.md

 # branches.js
 set and populate variables embeded in an html.

-a running example <a href="https://guylou.github.io/branches/">here</a>
+a running example <a href="https://42knots.midrehov.com/42/apps/news.html?channel=56">here</a>

-Set your html as a template Use ajax and create super-light-onepage-webapps
+Set your html as a template and use branches.js to create super-light-onepage-webapps

-POssible uses can strat with changing the page's language without reloading the page, or any other specific content

-Usage:
-plant variables inside the html as follows: {$variable}
-mark the tags containting the variables with the "branches" class variables are treated as global - i.e can be repeated but updated at once

-Use initbranches to start enable the script and one of two functions to plant values into the variables:

-plantHTML(variablename - string,value - string);
-used to update a specific variable

-climbABranch(JSON);
-used to udpate a set of variables with a set of values, by values pass in a JSON